Which Way Does Electricity Flow?

 By Douglas Krantz

 The negatively charged electrons are drawn toward the positively charged battery terminal, or the next positively charged atom.
 The electrons move.

 As an electron leaves the atom and is replaced with another electron, each atom changes from a neutral charge to a positive charge and back again.
-The atoms themselves do not move.
+The atoms of a wire themselves, however, do not move.